CGIAR Challenge Program on Climate Change, Agriculture and Food Security (CCAFS)

 The goals of the program are to:

-Overcome critical gaps in knowledge of how to enhance - and manage the tradeoffs between - food security, livelihood and environmental goals in the face of a changing climate.
+Overcome critical gaps in knowledge of how to enhance - and manage the tradeoffs between -

 Develop and evaluate options for adapting to a changing climate to inform agricultural development, food security policy and donor investment strategies.